Rožmitál pod Třemšínem: Geography

-The Skalice River flows through the town and supplies a system of ponds.
-The largest of the ponds is Podzámecký.
+The Skalice River originates in the western part of the municipal territory, then flows to the east through the town proper and supplies a system of fishponds there.
+The largest of these ponds is Podzámecký.
+The Lomnice River also originates in the western part of the municipal territory, then flows to the southwest.

 History

 The oldest part of the town is Starý Rožmitál ("Old Rožmitál"), called the Old Town.
 Pottery from the 10th and 11th centuries was found here.
 The Rožmitál Castle was built in the mid-13th century.
 The first written mention of Rožmitál pod Třemšínem is from 1265.
 In 1349 it became a market town, in 1850 it became a town.

 Demographics

+Transport

+The I/19 road (the section from Plzeň to Tábor) passes through the town.
+The I/18 splits from it and connects Rožmitál pod Třemšínem with Příbram.

+Rožmitál pod Třemšínem is the start of a short railway line to Březnice.
+However, the track is used only occasionally during the summer season for nostalgic rides of historic trains.

 Sights

-The most notable sight is the Rožmitál Castle.
+The most notable sight is the Rožmitál pod Třemšínem Castle.
 In the second half of the 20th century, it was used as apartments and offices, and began to fall into disrepair.
 Today it is being slowly restored to its original state and is partially open to the public.

-The parish Church of the Exaltation of the Holy Cross is located in Starý Rožmitál.
+The Church of the Exaltation of the Holy Cross is located in Starý Rožmitál.
 It was probably built in the first half of the 13th century and is the oldest monument in the town.
 The originally Gothic church was baroque rebuilt in 1729–1731.
 The church is associated with the work of Jakub Jan Ryba, who played Czech Christmas Mass here for the first time.